MaazJawaid/Foodie/README.md

 # Foodie
 ### Foodie: A Cutting-Edge Restaurant Platform

-Welcome to Foodie, an advanced restaurant management platform built with the MERN stack (MongoDB, Express, React, Node.js).
+Welcome to Foodie, an advanced restaurant management (Responsive) platform built with the MERN stack (MongoDB, Express, React, Node.js).
 Foodie provides a seamless and intuitive experience for both users and administrators, leveraging the latest technology to deliver a high-performance web application.

 #### Features